State Street 401(k) Plan

 People Also Ask About State Street 401(k)

 Vesting schedules determine when employer match contributions fully belong to you.
 Common schedules include immediate vesting, 3-year cliff vesting, or 6-year graded vesting.
-At State Street, with $474K in annual employer contributions across the plan, understanding your vesting timeline is critical before considering a job change.
+At State Street, with $474K in annual employer contributions across the plan, understanding your vesting timeline matters before considering a job change.
 Contact State Street HR for the exact vesting schedule.

 Withdrawals from your State Street 401(k) are generally available after age 59½, upon separation from service, disability, or financial hardship.
 The plan processed $747K in distributions during the last filing year.
 Early withdrawals before age 59½ may be subject to a 10% penalty plus income taxes.
 The Rule of 55 allows penalty-free withdrawals if you leave State Street at age 55 or older.